dhis2/dhis2-tools/letsencrypt_setup.md

 ```

 The certificate will be located under `/etc/letsencrypt/live/<domain>/`.
+Use the following configuration for your Dhis2 Nginx setup (located at `/etc/nginx/sites-available/dhis2`).
-The Nginx configuration should be the same for both 14.04 and 16.04:
+It should be the same for both 14.04 and 16.04:

 ```
 # apply these settings to all backends